 Many providers in the e-commerce sector were initially sceptical about two-factor authentication.
 They feared that the procedure might complicate the login process and deter potential customers.
 However, the way that 2FA enables unique ID factors such as a fingerprint or facial scanning to be used for authentication is dispelling concerns that two-factor authentication might negatively impact the user experience.
 In fact, the exact opposite is the case, as the process of gaining authorised access to a person's own data and online transactions has never been more user-friendly.

-More and more organisations are therefore using two-factor authentication (2FA) to create an additional level of security that cannot easily be overcome by online fraudsters.
-Since 2018, the use of 2FA procedures for financial institutions has been mandatory under the EU Payment Services Directive within the European Economic Area.
-As well as various Microsoft services, online providers such as Amazon, Google, Facebook and Instagram have already introduced 2FA – without yet making it mandatory, however.
+More and more organisations are therefore using two-factor authentication (2FA) to create an additional level of security that online fraudsters cannot easily overcome.
+Since 2018, 2FA procedures for financial institutions have been mandatory under the EU Payment Services Directive within the European Economic Area.
+As well as various Microsoft services, online providers such as Amazon, Google, Facebook and Instagram have already introduced 2FA – without making it mandatory.
 If customers want to pay with a credit card on the Internet, they will also, as authorised users, now need to authenticate themselves using two different factors.